sebawita/KinveyChat/Articles/chatbot-with-Alexa/readme.md

 One of the trickiest challenges you will face is with voice recognition.

 There might be cases when your users will try to say things like: *"Pay now"*, while Alexa might understand it as *"Play now"*.
-This can be quite problematic, when your chatbot expects a specific item.
+This can be quite problematic when your chatbot expects a specific item.

 To work around that, you should train your chatbot to understand different ways of saying the same thing — this includes different phrases, but also different words that sound similar — so that it would respond with the same action regardless of how someone might pronounce their commands.